-A. Provide a one (1) page statement of qualifications in the areas noted below and a request to be included on the SMC Designated Erosion Control Inspector
+- A. Provide a one (1) page statement of qualifications in the areas noted below and a request to be included on the SMC Designated Erosion Control Inspector qualified listing.
+The signed statement will be considered as evidence of qualifications. - B. Pass the Designated Erosion Control Inspector Exam that is administered by the SMC. - C. Complete a SMC-approved soil erosion and sediment control course and meet the requirements of one (1) of the following: - Have an official designation as a Certified Professional in Erosion and Sediment Control (CPESC) or Certified Erosion, Sediment and Stormwater Inspector (CESSWI); or

-- qualified listing.
-The signed statement will be considered as evidence of qualifications. - B. Pass the Designated Erosion Control Inspector Exam that is administered by the SMC. - C. Complete a SMC-approved soil erosion and sediment control course and meet the requirements of one (1) of the following: - Have an official designation as a Certified Professional in Erosion and Sediment Control (CPESC) or Certified Erosion, Sediment and Stormwater Inspector (CESSWI); or - 2.
-Two (2) years cumulative experience in the Upper Midwest Region on soil erosion and sediment control inspections. - D. The listing of Designated Erosion Control Inspectors shall be officially updated every three (3) years by the SMC.
-A minimum of twenty-four (24) work-related professional development hours including SMC mandatory training for this designation shall be obtained within the three-year period in order to qualify for re-listing.
-Documentation shall be self-monitoring and shall be provided to SMC upon application for listing.
+- 2. Two (2) years cumulative experience in the Upper Midwest Region on soil erosion and sediment control inspections. - D. The listing of Designated Erosion Control Inspectors shall be officially updated every three (3) years by the SMC.
+A minimum of twenty-four (24) workrelated professional development hours including SMC mandatory training for this designation shall be obtained within the three-year period in order to qualify for re-listing.
+Continuing education requirements shall be as follows: - 1.
+Attendance at each annual DECI training seminars shall be sufficient for the three-year listing period. - 2.
+Alternatively, DECIs must attend twenty-four (24) hours of work-related professional development hours within the three-year period for relisting. - E. Documentation shall be self-monitoring and shall be provided to SMC upon application for listing.